SSU-NC/toiot/README.md

 # Toiot
-Internet of Things platform for device management, data collection, analytics and visualization, and more.
+Internet of Things platform for device management, data collection, analytics and visualization and more.
 Toiot provides a powerful enterprise-class platform for those with little web skills, and provides drivers for sensors and hardware boards.

 ![ToIoT_image](https://user-images.githubusercontent.com/44857109/92562031-42f8f800-f2b0-11ea-8e5d-e6ddc3ae7e20.PNG)